2007–08 Detroit Pistons season

 The 2007–08 Detroit Pistons season was the 67th season of the franchise, the 60th in the National Basketball Association (NBA), and the 51st in the Detroit area.
 The Central Division Pistons finished the regular season with a 59–23 record, 14 games ahead of the second place Cavaliers.
 Their 59 wins were the third most in franchise history.
 In the NBA Playoffs, Detroit advanced to the Eastern Conference finals for the sixth consecutive time since 2003, making them the first team since the 1986–87 Los Angeles Lakers to appear that many consecutive times in their respective Conference finals.
 The Pistons lost to the eventual NBA champions Boston Celtics in the Eastern Conference finals two games to four.
 The Pistons had the seventh best team offensive rating in the NBA.

 Following the season, Flip Saunders was fired as head coach.
 This was Chauncey Billups' final full season with the Pistons as he was traded to the Denver Nuggets the following season.

 Detroit played its home games at The Palace of Auburn Hills in Auburn Hills, Michigan, which was sold out for each of the 41 regular season home games and all nine playoff games.
 The Pistons wore the #50 on the upper left side of their jerseys in honor of the 50th anniversary of them playing in Detroit.
-This season would be the last time until the 2015–16 Detroit Pistons that the Pistons had a winning record, and the last time they placed better than 8th in the conference or won a playoff game until the 2024–25 Detroit Pistons.
+This season would be the last time the Pistons had a winning record until 2016, as well as the last time they placed better than 8th in the conference or won a playoff game until 2025.
+In addition, the Pistons would not win another home playoff game or playoff series until 2026.